 - Gain independence and confidence

-This is a short-term or semester-long program where you’ll study at one of our partner universities and pay your tuition fees to UWA while remaining enrolled with us.
+Study at one of our partner universities for a few weeks, a semester or a year and pay your tuition fees to UWA while remaining enrolled with us.
 We recommend planning your exchange during your first year to ensure you’re fully prepared to undertake it in year two or three of your degree.

-- Be on track to complete 18 points (example three 6-credit points) at UWA by the end of the current semester (36 by the time you go on exchange).
+- Are on track to complete 18 points (equivalent to three 6-credit point units) at UWA by the end of the current semester (36 by the time you go on exchange).

-- Have a status of 'Good Standing' (pass at least half of enrolled units).
-You can check this in StudentConnect.
+- Have a status of 'Good Standing' (i.e. passed at least half of your enrolled units) - check this in StudentConnect.

-- Have sufficient points remaining in your course to allow for full-time enrolment during exchange (24 points if applying for one semester, 48 points if applying for two semesters) Completion of 18 points in your final semester may be approved.
+- Have enough points remaining in your course to allow for full-time enrolment during exchange (24 points if applying for one semester, 48 points if applying for two semesters).
+Completion of 18 points in your final semester may be approved.

-You'll be allocated to an exchange university based on your weighted average mark (WAM) of your current degree and the viability of your proposed study plan.
+You'll be allocated an exchange university based on the weighted average mark (WAM) of your current degree and the viability of your proposed study plan.
 If you’re applying for postgraduate exchange in the last year of your undergraduate degree, we’ll assess your application using your undergraduate WAM.

-Some exchange institutions may have specific WAM or points completed requirements.
-If you have a WAM above 65 and more than 18 points completed, you don’t need to filter exchange institutions for academic requirements.
-Check our website for details and view the list of programs that consider students with a WAM under 65.
-You can also view the list of programs that consider students with 18 points completed (36 points by the time you go on exchange).
+Some exchange institutions may have specific WAM or points-completed requirements.
+Check our website for full details; for example, you can filter the options by programs that consider students with a WAM under 65, or those that accept students who've completed 18 points (therefore, 36 points by the time you go on exchange).

 The Student Exchange program has two application deadlines per year: